TeamDominant/Wiki-mkdocs/docs/firefox.md

 **Follow the original [Betterfox wiki](https://github.com/yokoffing/Betterfox/wiki)**

 ### Passwords override
+!!! danger
    For those who store passwords in the browser (in a Mozilla account) - remove the `//` at the beginning of line 238; otherwise, the browser won't suggest entering the saved password.

 1. Open `user.js` with any IDE
 2. Move to the end of file and edit line 238 as said above.